seaneshbaugh/resume/Readme.md

  - Developed a web based content management system using the Ruby on Rails framework to allow for simple and easy publication and control of content created by the content curator and the users.
  - Maintained website data with emphasis on continuous development of new features to streamline insertion of new and changing web content.

-### [Wolf Camera](http://www.wolfcamera.com/) // Sales Associate and Lab Assistant // Plano, TX // 11/2008-5/2009

- - Assisted in running the photo printing lab.
- - Achieved status as top ten camera sales person in the Dallas district for the month of April 2009.

 ### [Dallas Semiconductor](http://www.maxim-ic.com/) // Summer Intern // Dallas, TX // 5/2006-9/2006